Books

 A very engaging account of Shakespeare’s lost years

 Florence, 1498.
 Niccolò Machiavelli is young and inexperienced but destined to become his city’s leading diplomat.
 During his long duel with Cesare Borgia he will be plunged into the grim realities of power politics, negotiate with kings and popes, and learn that no-one can be trusted.
-Just when he reaches the heights of power and influence, when the wheel of Fate turns his falls is swift and spectacular.
+Just when he reaches the heights of power and influence, when the wheel of Fate turns his fall is swift and spectacular.
 Yet from the depths of disgrace he emerges to write his most famous work, The Prince.

-Reviews of The Diplomat of Florence
+Reviews of The Diplomat of Florence:

-A wonderful historical snapshot of the life of Niccolo Machiavelli.
+A wonderful historical snapshot of the life of Niccolo Machiavelli.’

-Wildman’s writing is strikingly accessible, considering its intimidating subject, and he takes care to gently impart information about the ever-shifting political backdrop
+Wildman’s writing is strikingly accessible, considering its intimidating subject, and he takes care to gently impart information about the ever-shifting political backdrop.’

 Readers who like historical novels that embrace political manoeuvring and social change will relish this story of a young diplomat’s first experiences of a revolutionary time in his country’s history, its interactions with other countries, and the underlying forces that ultimately determine its fate.

-An excellent foray into the life of Niccolo Machiavelli, his experiences with the Borgia’s, the Medici’s, the King of France, Da Vinci, and many others.
+An excellent foray into the life of Niccolo Machiavelli, his experiences with the Borgias, the Medici’s, the King of France, Da Vinci, and many others.
 One of my favorite reads of the year!

 Non Fiction